elixir-europe/MARS/paper.md

 Please keep sections to a maximum of only two levels.

-## BioSamples’ adaptor for MARS ISA-JSON
+## BioSamples' adaptor for MARS ISA-JSON

 As part of the MARS initiative, BioSamples created an adaptor to retrieve Study Sources, Study Samples, and their associated metadata attributes and values by reading the MARS ISA-JSON.
 The relationship between Sources and Samples is maintained through the parent-child hierarchy in BioSamples.

-In Investigation -> Studies -> Materials -> Sources, take ‘id’.
+In Investigation -> Studies -> Materials -> Sources, take 'id'.

-For each Source ‘id’ -> take ‘id’, name (e.g plant 1), -> characteristicsCategory -> take category ‘id’ (i.e name of metadata field) and value -> annotationValue = Parent BioSamples entry
+For each Source 'id' -> take 'id', name (e.g plant 1), -> characteristicsCategory -> take category 'id' (i.e name of metadata field) and value -> annotationValue = Parent BioSamples entry

-In Investigation -> Studies -> Materials -> Samples -> take ‘id’ (i.e id of the sample), name (i.e. leaf 1) & characteristicsCategory = Child BioSamples entry
+In Investigation -> Studies -> Materials -> Samples -> take 'id' (i.e id of the sample), name (i.e. leaf 1) & characteristicsCategory = Child BioSamples entry

-In Investigation -> Studies -> Materials -> Samples -> derivesFrom -> look for the same source ‘id’ as above.
+In Investigation -> Studies -> Materials -> Samples -> derivesFrom -> look for the same source 'id' as above.

-Add BioSamples Parent-Child relationship between ‘Sample id’ the ‘derived from’ ‘Source id’.
+Add BioSamples Parent-Child relationship between 'Sample id' the 'derived from' 'Source id'.

-## BioSamples’ receipt for MARS and ISA-JSON update
+## BioSamples' receipt for MARS and ISA-JSON update

 A BioSamples submission through MARS-CLI triggers a response in the form of a receipt, formatted according to the MARS specifications.
 This receipt includes the accession numbers of the BioSamples entries, along with the precise ISA-JSON paths pointing to the related Sources and Samples within the MARS ISA-JSON.
 This setup enables the ISA-JSON to be updated with the accession numbers provided by BioSamples, using MARS-CLI.

-## ENA’s adaptor for MARS ISA-JSON
+## ENA's adaptor for MARS ISA-JSON

 As part of the MARS initiative, ENA developed an adaptor to retrieve nucleic acid sequencing data along with their associated metadata and values by reading the MARS ISA-JSON.